Dementia Friendly Design For Lifts

-Dementia remains one of the biggest problems facing our ageing population, causing more disability in later life than cancer, heart disease or strokes and costing the UK an estimated £26 billion a year, which is set to rise sharply to £94.1billion by 2040.
+Dementia remains one of the biggest problems facing our ageing population, causing more disability in later life than cancer, heart disease or strokes.
+It costs the UK an estimated £34.7 billion a year, which is set to rise sharply to £94.1billion by 2040.

-Although the science behind such dementia design is still being developed; there are now over twenty years of research which supports the claim that buildings designed with dementia friendly features can significantly help to minimise psychological effects of the disorder such as disturbing behaviour, anxiety and unwanted exiting, as well as the physical symptoms such as falls and incontinence.
+Over 25 years of research by the DSDC shows that buildings following dementia-friendly design guidelines can significantly help to minimise psychological effects of the disorder, as well as physical symptoms such as falls and incontinence.

-Modern hospitals are busy, noisy places with a high-turnover of patients.
+Modern hospitals are busy, noisy places.
 People with dementia can find this environment extremely difficult to navigate and the raft of different specialism’s and terms can be confusing.
-As a result, it may not always be obvious to dementia sufferers where the hopsital lift is, and there are not always staff on hand to assist with this.
+As a result, it may not always be obvious to dementia sufferers where the hospital lift is, and there are not always staff on hand to assist with this.

-To accommodate a dementia sufferer every building element must be considered, from the signage used throughout a care/retirement home, to the style of taps and plumbing used within bathroom facilities.
-For example, patterns on the floor or a mixture of colours can cause momentary confusion which can lead to trips or falls.
-These issues all need to be considered for dementia friendly care home environments/dementia friendly retirement housing when it comes to having new lifts installed or updating the current care home lift design.
+To accommodate care home dementia design every interior design aspect must be considered.
+From the signage used throughout to the style of taps and plumbing in bathroom facilities, even patterns on the floor or a mixture of colours can cause momentary confusion - leading to trips or falls.

-The DSDC guidance not only gives clear information on design within new care buildings, it's also a useful reference tool for owners during building renovation, extension, refurbishment or a simple reorganisation.
-This guidance on designing dementia-friendly buildings is based on addressing the symptoms of the illness and understanding the age-related changes associated with dementia.
+The dementia design guide not only gives clear information on design within new care buildings, but it's also a useful reference tool for owners.
+The guidance is based on addressing the symptoms of the illness and understanding the changes associated with dementia.
 This can help to prevent falls and give residents greater freedom and independence for longer.

 Dementia sufferers often have visuospatial problems and cannot see 3D, an issue which if not addressed through design can lead to an increased risk of trips and falls.
 As many dementia sufferers often struggle to negotiate stairs and there is an increased risk of falls due to confusion, having adequate and suitable lift facilities within care homes is essential.

-You can find full guidance on specifying lifts for care homes and retirement homes in our blog Specifying lifts for care homes which covers the process of specifying lifts for nursing homes and the lift design considerations.
+You can find full guidance on specifying lifts for care homes and retirement homes in our blog Specifying lifts for care homes.

 The Design Audit Tool for Care Homes, Day Centres and Medical Centres

-The Design Audit Tool produced by the DSDC seeks to provide a framework for making decisions about design and spaces for people with dementia in existing buildings, new buildings and refurbishment projects in care homes, day centres and medical centres.
+The University of Stirling Dementia Design Audit Tool seeks to provide a framework for making decisions about design and spaces for people with dementia in existing buildings, new buildings and refurbishment projects in care homes, day centres and medical centres.

 Overall scoring is from a mix of essential and recommended category points.
 With the final score weighted according to category.
-Lifts are covered within section 1 of the 11 sections of the audit tool and account for 8 recommended points out of the 42 (3.4% of total overall score).
+Lifts are covered within section 1 of the 11 sections of the audit tool and account for 8 recommended points out of the 42 (3.4% of the total overall score).
 Either a platform lift or passenger lift can be used to get the recommended points.

 The guidance notes for the audit tool do not make recommendations for the most suitable type of lift specification but they do recommend seeking further advice from BS8300, relevant building regulations and the Equality Act.

-Whichever lift type is the most suitable product to suit the building and user requirements, there are items that can be added to the lift specification for health and social care.
-Here’s some of our top tips for lift specification when it comes to dementia-friendly lift design…
+Whichever lift type is the most suitable to suit the building and user requirements, there are items that can be added to the lift specification for health and social care.
+Here are some of our top tips for lift specification when it comes to dementia-friendly lift design…